IslasGECI/nerd/paper/paper.md

 Moreover, taking in situ measurements to evaluate aerial rodenticide broadcasts can be challenging due to field conditions, topography, and labor required.

 We developed NERD (Numerical Estimation of Rodenticide Dispersal) to address these challenges.
-NERD generates bait density maps automatically, allowing for the instant identification of bait gaps with fewer in situ measurements and facilitating the evaluation of aerial rodenticide dispersal campaigns.
+NERD generates bait density maps automatically with fewer in situ measurements and facilitating the evaluation of aerial rodenticide dispersal campaigns.
+The bait density maps allow for the identification of bait gaps and enable adjustments during aerial operations.
 NERD requires prior calibration experiments to determine the mass flow of rodenticide through the bait bucket.
 At its core, NERD is a probability density function that describes bait density on the ground as a function of the bucket aperture diameter and drone or helicopter speed.